 Sabbath Space (formerly the Gene Vest Conference Room) was a gift to the campus from the Class of 2007.
-This is a comfortable space with chairs, a table, a fountain, and a restroom.
+This is a comfortable space with chairs, a table, a fountain, and an all-gender single occupancy family restroom.
 If students need, a quiet place to study and put their feet up between classes, this could be the place.
 It is located on the lower level of Werner Hall.

 The Alford Centrum when not scheduled for other events, the Alford Centrum Chapel is available for prayer, meditation, as well as community worship and other large community gatherings.
-Weekly worship services will be announced through the announcements on Sakai.
+Weekly worship services will be announced through the announcements on Populi.